BA (Hons) in Fashion Design

 Year One

-This module introduces the key designers, styles and periods to trace the evolution of historical fashion in the social, economic and political contexts from the mid-nineteenth up to the current time.
-It focuses on the most important couturiers that were active from c.1850, describing how their key innovations were made and worn and their contribution to the history of haute couture.
-It will enable the learner to analyse, compare and contrast different periods and styles in design, and describe the garments and accessories that make up a fashionable outfit.
-This subject area encourages students to make connections between theory and practice, to engage in critical analysis of contemporary designers and act as a reference point for research and development of current issues, themes and ideas that are required in other modules in the programme.
-The module introduces academic referencing, essay research and structure and writing skills, enabling learners to establish their own voice in an academic environment.
+This module traces the evolution of historical fashion in the social, economic, and political contexts from the mid-nineteenth century up to the present time.
+It focuses on the most important couturiers that were active from c.
+1850, describing how their key innovations were made and worn and their contribution to the history of haute couture.
+The module introduces academic referencing, essay research, structure, and writing skills, enabling learners to establish their own voice in an academic environment.

-This module teaches the learner a variety of advanced Bitmap, Vector Graphics editing skills and to apply practical desktop publishing solutions.
-It also teaches the learner to creatively apply and communicate effectively graphic techniques employing the use of a grid and typography, to apply the technical skills for print production, and to format a design and layout project or digital drawing for print.
+This module teaches the learner a variety of advanced bitmap and vector graphics editing skills and how to apply practical desktop publishing solutions.
+It also teaches the learner to creatively apply and communicate effectively graphic techniques employing the use of a grid and typography, apply the technical skills for print production, and format a design and layout project or digital drawing for print.

 Year Two

-Learners build on the basic pattern drafting skills introduced in the first year, acquire more advanced technical tailoring, drape, pattern drafting and sewing skills required to support Fashion Design 3 projects.
-Learners are introduced to a higher level of skill with projects which involve authentic learning, referencing industry practice.
-The curriculum is structured to advance technical skills to develop the learners’ confidence, whilst developing technical awareness supporting the exploration of creative design solutions.
-Draping on the stand builds the learner’s confidence and fluency of design moving towards experimentation with more advanced pattern drafting in preparation for Garment Construction 4 when advanced pattern drafting skills are required to execute a Mini Collection meeting industry standards.
+In this module, learners build on the basic pattern drafting skills introduced in the first year and acquire more advanced technical tailoring pattern drafting and sewing skills required to support Fashion Design 3 and 4 projects.
+The curriculum is also structured to advance exploration of creative drapes and sustainable design solutions.
+Draping on the stand builds confidence and fluency of design, moving toward experimentation with more advanced pattern drafting.

-Fashion illustration affords the learner with the opportunity to research and critically evaluate the professional standards of fashion illustration in terms of cultural, historical roles and contemporary stylistic influences and develop new skills.
-This subject area aims to enable the learner to further develop their freehand fashion drawing skills and develop new digital fashion drawing skills, learning to effectively communicate design and meaning.
-Learners also produce a digital vector library of technical flat garment drawings, symbols and brushes for design details; develop freehand and digital fashion figure poses and art forum fashion illustration.
+Fashion illustration enables the learner to further develop their freehand fashion drawing skills and gain digital fashion drawing skills, learning to effectively communicate design and meaning.
+Learners produce a digital vector library of technical flat garment drawings, symbols, and brushes for design details; developing a portfolio of both freehand and digital fashion figure poses and art forum fashion illustrations.

-This is the core design module.
-It is project-led and is the key integrative module.
-Learners build on the fashion design and technical skills acquired in Fashion Design 3, with a higher level of creative awareness and industry processes.
-The emphasis is based on developing the design fluency and the learner's design portfolio; although designs are created, garments are not produced.
-The aim of this module is to broaden the learner’s design experience and skill set by introducing areas of specialist knowledge e.g. Trend forecasting, print, knit and accessory design.
-Workshops involve trend research, planning and forecasting, knit and print design and fashion illustration.
-These areas require industry and skill-specific research, advanced design and new illustration techniques and visual presentation skills appropriate to the forecasting sector expectations.
-Learners must achieve fluent design competencies and a portfolio demonstrating a standard of visual literacy and articulation to successfully communicate design with specialist industry expertise, demonstrating readiness to progress to the final stage of the level 8 programme.
+This core fashion design module builds a high level of creative awareness, design fluency, and industry processes and broadens the learner’s design experience and skill set by introducing areas of specialist knowledge with workshops that involve trend research, planning and forecasting, knit and print design, and fashion illustration.
+These areas require industry-specific research, advanced design, new illustration techniques, and visual presentation skills appropriate to the trend forecasting sector expectations.
+Learners must achieve fluent design competencies and a portfolio demonstrating visual literacy, industry expertise, and readiness to progress to the final stage of the level 8 programme.

-The aim of the module is to enable learners to develop skill in Photography and Video so they can apply them to their design projects.
-The objectives are to enable the learner to develop skill in the use of the digital camera for photography and video and explore industry standards in this area.
-It will introduce the basic principles of photography and video with the emphasis being on images within their design studio practice.
+This module enables the learner to develop skills in the use of the digital camera for photography and video and explore industry standards in this area.
+It introduces the basic principles of photography and video, with the emphasis being on images within their design studio practice.

 Year Three